-Liquor tastings and distillery tours used to be a staple of marketing and branding strategies in the beverage alcohol industry.
+Liquor samplings and distillery tours used to be a staple of marketing and branding strategies in the beverage alcohol industry.
 However, COVID-19 has made gathering in indoor spaces and drinking and socializing with other people inherently dangerous.
 Distilleries have had to close their doors to the public and find new ways to connect with customers.
+Similarly, retail stores had to completely put a hold on in-store wine samplings for a while.
 In many cases, this has meant hosting virtual events.
 When done correctly, virtual liquor tastings can not only provide a temporary solution to dealing with the pandemic, but it looks like they may become a more permanent part of the industry.

 Fairs and tastings have long served as a way to connect producers with buyers and consumers.
 However, these types of events aren’t possible in the time of COVID-19.
 As a result, distilleries and wineries are having to make adjustments.
 Some businesses are hosting smaller groups with timed entries while also encouraging social distancing and providing individual crackers and spitoon cups.